 pork roast on cutting board with seasoning rubbed on it

-Heat the olive oil in a large skillet over medium heat.
-Once it’s shimmering, add the pork loin and brown it on all sides.
-This should take about 5 minutes total and will give the roast a beautiful golden crust and extra flavor.
+Heat olive oil in a large skillet over medium heat.
+Brown the pork on all sides, about 5 minutes total.

 pork roast in a skillet that has been seared brown

-• Cover the Dutch oven and bake for 2 hours, or until the pork reaches an internal temperature of 150°F (65°C).
+Cover and bake for 2 hours, or until the internal temperature reaches 150°F.

 sauerkraut with shedded pork on top